Arm Liposuction: Can Get Rid of Arm Fats with this Surgery?

 1) How long should I wear a compression sleeve after arm liposuction?

 Wearing a compression sleeve day and night for at least four weeks following the surgery is recommended.
-Most compression garments can be concealed under long-sleeve shirts so you can wear them even at work.
+Most compression garments can be concealed under long-sleeve shirts so that you can wear them even at work.

 2) How many days should I take off from work for arm lipo?